Peace and Social Justice Studies Concentration

 - PHL 106 - Ethics, 3 semester credit hours

-Choose four (4) additional courses that are designated as Peace & Social Justice Studies courses or sections.
+Choose three (3) additional courses designated as Peace & Social Justice Studies courses or sections.
 A comprehensive list of approved sections each semester is available in the class schedule.

 For more information, please contact Madhuri Deshmukh, Coordinator, at email@example.com or 847.376.7032.